jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

 (2) Nothing in this section shall derogate from section 24 of this Act.

 ### 32 Consultation with Authority
-Where any corporation or body specified in Part 1 or Part 2 of Schedule 1 to this Act or any University or the University Grants Committee considers that any remuneration which it proposes to agree to, or pay, will or may tend to lead to unreasonable disparities or inappropriate relativities with remuneration determined by the Authority under section 12 or section 12A of this Act, it shall, before agreeing to, or committing itself to the payment of, that remuneration, consult with the Authority and have due regard to any opinions expressed by the Authority and to any relevant remuneration determined by the Authority.
+Where any University or the University Grants Committee considers that any remuneration which it proposes to agree to, or pay, will or may tend to lead to unreasonable disparities or inappropriate relativities with remuneration determined by the Authority under section 12 or section 12A of this Act, it shall, before agreeing to, or committing itself to the payment of, that remuneration, consult with the Authority and have due regard to any opinions expressed by the Authority and to any relevant remuneration determined by the Authority.

 ### 33 Consequential amendments
 (1) The enactments specified in Schedule 5 to this Act are hereby amended in the manner indicated in that Schedule.